Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Hush, Little Baby, Do not Say a Word,

-Bayu, WITH ash enka, bye!
+Bayu, WITH ash little, bye!

-My S ash enki,
+My S ash Enki,

 Better than him.